zanbaldwin/zanbaldwin.github.io/content/posts/fun-experiments-in-php/index.md

 ## Esoteric Language

 Introducing [Brainf*ck](https://en.wikipedia.org/wiki/Brainfuck)!
-Obviously not exactly the best name to use (especially at an [international conference](https://phpconference.nl) where this article was given as a talk) but it’s perhaps the world's most well known esoteric language.
-Let’s assume we have a script `hello.bf`:
+Obviously not exactly the best name to use (especially at an [international conference](https://phpconference.nl) where this article was given as a talk) but it's perhaps the world's most well known esoteric language.
+Let's assume we have a script `hello.bf`:

 ```
 ++++++++[>++++[>++>+++>+++>+<<<<-]>+>+>->>+[<]<-]>>.>---.+++++++..+++.>>.<-.<.+++.------.--------.>>+.>++.